Gabriel Moreno Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to surrender 181 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- Reds pitchers combine to allow 182 total home runs at a rate of 1.4 per game (fourth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.